HolosDev/CEREScript-Core01-BI/Documents/Storage.md

 ### LocalVars, LocalNVars

-Local storage which belong to a spool instance which is lasting after a time slot.
+Local storage which belong to a spool instance.
+Stores long-lasting variables until a SI abolished.

 ### LocalTemp, LocalNTemp

-Local storage which belongs to a spool instance which is not lasting after a time slot.
+Local storage which belongs to a spool instance which is lasting not for long.
 Stores temporal/focused variable only.

 ### Register